uriele/UnitfulData.jl/README.md

 - `sh`: the shannon is the unit of information content associated with and event occuring with probability 1/2.

-- `Hast`: the hartley is a unit of information and entropy on base 10
+- `Hart`: the hartley is a unit of information and entropy on base 10

 - `nat`: the natural unit of information is a unit of information and entropy based on the natural logarithms